 Lecturer: Dr R.J.
+Gibbens

-Gibbens No. of lectures: 12 Prerequisite courses: Probability, Mathematical Methods for Computer Science
+Prerequisite courses: Probability, Mathematical Methods for Computer Science

 The aims of this course are to introduce the concepts and principles of analytic modelling and simulation, with particular emphasis on understanding the behaviour of computer and communications systems.